Guri Vesaas

 Guri Vesaas (born 13 January 1939) is a Norwegian writer and translator of children's books, and former editor at the publishing house Samlaget.

 Biography

-Vesaas was born in Vinje on 13 January 1939, a daughter of novelist Tarjei Vesaas and poet Halldis Moren Vesaas, and sister of Olav Vesaas.
+Vesaas was born in Vinje Municipality on 13 January 1939, a daughter of novelist Tarjei Vesaas and poet Halldis Moren Vesaas, and sister of Olav Vesaas.
 She graduated as cand.mag. from the University of Oslo in 1965.